AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-new-chain.md

 :   Specify 4 integers which refer to how many processors have to be used to split the lattice in every direction (default: 1 1 1 1).
     The first entry refer to the temporal lattice direction and the other three to the spatial ones.

+\--coresPerNode
+:   Specify how many nodes should be used per node (default: own setup).

 # FILES

 ./betas